LucasJJulien/definitive-opensource/README.md

 This list aims to be comprehensive and highly curated, consolidating only the best open source projects.
 Mostly apps with a solid user base, solid set of contributors, and visible long term growth are included.
 These criteria are nothing more than suggestions, however, and projects with potential or ones that set out on a unique path can bypass the above criteria.

+We have a **very rigorous** vetting and research process.
+Please consult the guideline properly when making submissions.
+We continously monitor projects on the list and immediately remove projects that no longer fit the criteria.

 ## Tags

 ### Alerts